 Here we wanted to take into account how resistant these plants were to a variety of growing conditions.
 To score this category we considered characteristics of each house plant such as the various light conditions, soil moisture, humidity, and temperatures each could survive in.
 With a combination of following care guidelines and observing the way each plant adjusted to its care regimen, we determined hardiness.

 Most folks enjoy watching their plants grow over time, so we created a metric to encompass this aspect.
-It should be noted there is more variability here, as these were tested in a dry and sunny environment and results might change from home to home.
+It should be noted there is more variability here, as these were tested in a dry and sunny environment.
+Results might change from home to home.
 The two main aspects we considered for this metric were how the plants adjusted to their new environment after arriving and re-establishing, and if they showed obvious signs of growth over the 4-week testing period.
-To determine the latter we compared arrival photos to the plants at the time of this review and took detailed notes of the plants in the time in between.
+To determine the latter, we compared arrival photos to the plants at the time of this review and took detailed notes of the plants in the time in between.

 Following thorough and hands-on assessment, combined with our professional experience, we feel confident in this guide to your house planting adventures.
-We were able to use this professional and personal experience to create a detailed test plan that we believe assessed every metric of house planting success in detail.
-After filling every corner of our homes with new green life, and growing attached to these little guys, we fully believe that we have identified the advantages and disadvantages of each option.
+We used this professional and personal experience to create a detailed test plan that we believe assessed every metric of house planting success in detail.
+After filling every corner of our homes with new green life and growing attached to these little guys, we fully believe that we have identified the advantages and disadvantages of each option.
 We hope you may use this review to find guidance and success in your next house planting adventure.

 — Jackie Kearney